 Robin Gale-Baker, from Sustainable Macleod, discusses growing various vegetables.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, apricot trees, persimmon trees, other fruit trees and herbs.
-Also articles on mulch and growing techniques.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, apricot trees, blueberries, persimmon trees, other fruit trees and herbs.
+Also articles on growing techniques, mulch and shade cloth.

 Some fruit and vegetables are grown from crowns and these require careful planting.
 A crown is defined as a part of a plant where stem and roots meet.
 Examples are rhubarb, strawberries, asparagus and horseradish.

 For rhubarb and strawberries, it is important that the eye or bud of the crown is planted at, or just above, soil level as this prevents crown rot.
 Each is best grown in a dedicated bed in sunny, moist, well-drained conditions and both do well with a generous mix of well-rotted manure and compost.
 Rhubarb should be divided after a number of years when it is clear that its production is waning.
 Use a sharp spade to cut through the crown making sure that each piece has an eye, and re-plant.
 Strawberries are grown from runners which develop from the original plant.
 Cut the stem between the original plant and the new plant, trim the runner of dead leaves and the runner stem, and re-plant.
 Both will produce in the season in which they are planted.